sat-engineer/sovereign-merchant/product-and-tech-spec.md

 **Multiple Payments Handling:**
 - Track all payments in the `payments` array (customer may send multiple transactions)
 - Aggregate amounts across all confirmed payments
-- Reconcile incrementally: if invoice was `partial` and new payment arrives, update QBO with additional amount
+- Reconcile incrementally: every `InvoicePaymentSettled` update recalculates the aggregate so QBO reflects additional payments even if the invoice never reaches `Settled`
 - Only reconcile once per invoice unless status changes (use idempotency to prevent duplicate QBO entries)

 **Reconciliation Execution:**